collective/collective.galleria/README.txt

 ============

 Galleria_ is a great JQuery slideshow plugin.
-This integration is based on collective.gallery and provide most of galleria option throw collective.configviews
+This integration is based on collective.gallery and provide most of galleria options throw collective.configviews

 Options